This author has yet to write their bio.Meanwhile lets just say that we are proud Jake contributed a whooping 11 entries.

 When ARIN announced that IPv4 space had run out in September 2015, the president of ARIN John Curran, stated that IPv4 was not depleted entirely.
 He explained that many addresses were set aside for exchange site connections to service provider networks.
 The only way to acquire IPv4 addresses was if an old IPv4 address was […]

-IPv4 addresses were generally free through Regional Internet Registries (RIRs) — such as American Registry for Internet Numbers (ARIN).
+IPv4 address Blocks were generally free through Regional Internet Registries (RIRs) — such as American Registry for Internet Numbers (ARIN).
 By 2001 there was a shortage of IPv4 space ,and ARIN confirmed in 2015 that they will not assign any more free space.
-ARIN will no longer assign IPv4 addresses unless customers meet very specific requirements. […]
+ARIN will no longer assign IPv4 addresses unless customers meet very specific […]